-Handicraft Veneto lies the base of the economy of an area strictly tied to the environment of the this region, to the history and to the culture movements of each province.
-As a result, there is always a link between the art, the culture and the handicraft Veneto with the made in Italy products.
-Hence together, they determine the connotations with the reality of the present day tied to a simple and humble way of life.
-In fact, the day to day necessity molded the most simple forms of handicrafts.
+The handicraft ot the Veneto lies the base of the economy of an area strictly tied to the environment of this region to the history and to the culture movements of each province.
+As a result, there is always a link between the art, the culture and the handicraft of the Veneto region with the made in Italy products.
+Together, they determine the connotations with the reality of the present day tied to a simple and humble way of life where the day to day necessity molded the most simple forms of handicrafts.

 The Homo Faber and the works of art

 The Homo Faber understood how to extract raw materials from nature.
 As well as how to build the objects that he used in his daily life.
-And, later, with the passage of time, he learned how to embellish them, finally turning them into true works of art.
+Later, he learned how to embellish them and finally how to turning them into true works of art.
 The most refined and complex forms have developed from a more specific foundation such as a certain type of architecture of a specific urbanist strategy.
-In this context, a series of crafts found the environment in which it was possible for them to realize themselves.
-And to acquire new techniques and inspiration.
+In this context, a series of crafts found the environment in which it was possible for them to realize themselves and to acquire new techniques and inspiration.
 For sure, each of which is complementary to another, but self sufficient at the same time.

 The Republic of Venice on the mainland

-The Age of the Villas of the Veneto, for example, gave life to a series of handicrafts tied to construction and to furnishings.
-As a result, crafts linked to stone, to land, to iron, to wood and cloth.
+The Age of the Villas of the Veneto region, for example, gave life to a series of handicrafts tied to construction and to furnishings as crafts linked to stone, to land, to iron, to wood and cloth.
 Therefore, even today, this particular age renders them necessary and up to date, under the new and varied restoration point of view.

 The craft is an expression of creativity and of taste.
-Because there is the answer to the enthusiasts who, in handicraft Veneto, they find an evocative link to the past.
-And also the most vital expression of the manual skill.
+Because there is the answer to the enthusiasts who, in the handicraft of the Veneto region, they find an evocative link to the past that represent the most vital expression of the manual skill.

-After the war of the League of Cambrai and its defeat in 1509, Venice changes her interest in the art of preservation and of peace.
-In fact, the Republic entrusts the control of the politic and of the economy.
-As well as the task of safeguarding the countryside to the cities on the mainland.
+After the war of the League of Cambrai and its defeat in 1509, Venice changes her interest to the art of preservation and peace.
+In fact, the Republic entrusts the control of the politic and of the economy, as well as the task of safeguarding the countryside to the cities on the mainland.

-The new aristocracy is tied to Venice by strong economic interest.
-And also by the control of the magistracy of the Republic.
-But, on the other hand, with its own identity and its culture.
+The new aristocracy is tied to Venice by strong economic interest, and also by the control of the Republics magistracy keeping its own identity and its culture.
 As a result, Venice plans its agriculture world around this new structure with the mark of an antique, traditional, mainland world.
 In fact, the main element in the development of the villas was the grow of the agriculture economy with the reclamation of vast plots of land.

 Therefore there was another phenomenon that favored the Age of the Villa.
 And it was the persistence of the feudal system in the Venetian countryside.
 Hence the feudal rights, on the mainland, passed down from father to son, and to those who purchased land.
-In fact, for this reason, Venetian merchants who did not possess titles of aristocracy purchased land, and with it, acquired their title of nobility.
+The enactment of a new decree by the Major Council that recognized the noble title to those who bought land favors an epochal change in the territory.